Log in

 Add and edit standard fields

-To edit the settings on an existing field, hover your cursor over a field, click the gear icon, and then select Settings
+To edit the settings on an existing field, click on a field, then click Edit field

 Click on a field header and select Settings from the menu.